babylonchain/babylon/x/zoneconcierge/README.md

   functions as a canonical chain oracle for the PoS blockchain.
   [Babylonscan](https://babylonscan.io/) shows PoS blockchains with phase 1 integration.
-- **Phase 2 integration:** In addition to phase 1, phase 2 allows a consumer chain to receive BTC timestamps from Babylon via an IBC channel, such that the PoS blockchain can use BTC timestamps to detect and resolve forks, as well as other use cases such as Bitcoin-assisted fast unbonding.
+- **Phase 2 integration:** In addition to phase 1, phase 2 allows a PoS blockchain to receive BTC timestamps from Babylon via an IBC channel, such that the PoS blockchain can use BTC timestamps to detect and resolve forks, as well as other use cases such as Bitcoin-assisted fast unbonding.

 ## Table of contents